What is first-party data?

 Activating your first-party data

 Your identity solution of choice should also help you activate your first-party data, engage with people at precisely the right moment with the right message, and have the ability to easily test and iterate across channels without a big commitment or investment into new platforms and formats.
-Leading identity solutions even do the hard work of integration for you to ensure your media strategy matches consumers’ ever-changing preferences, so you can remain privacy compliant and stay ahead of competitors.
+Leading identity solutions even do the hard work of integration for you to ensure your media strategy matches consumers’ ever-changing preferences, so you can remain privacy-centric and stay ahead of competitors.

 The first step, however, is company buy-in.
 Your organization’s leadership should be aligned and fully support a digital transformation journey inclusive of connecting your disparate first-party data.